-Congratulations to the team which has recently won the competition scoring an impressive 272 points after a finals round in which both picking and stowing tasks were accomplished without blemish (the runner-up team scored 235).
+Congratulations to the team which has recently won the 2017 Amazon Robotics Challenge scoring an impressive 272 points after a finals round in which both picking and stowing tasks were accomplished without blemish (the runner-up team scored 235).
 The team’s share of the prize pool of US$250,000 will be around US$100,000.

 For the last 3 years Amazon has run this competition.
 This year the final was held in Nagoya, Japan in association with the Robocup Competition/Symposium.
 Amazon organisers selected 16 international teams (including a joint entry from MIT-Princeton and one from CMU, as well as teams from Japan, Singapore and Germany — UBonn, last year’s runner-up) following a competitive bidding/application process.

 The Australian Centre of Robotic Vision used this competition as a means to showcase our world-leading robotic perception research and technology.
 The team was built around a core of engineers and researchers from QUT and University of Adelaide nodes of the Centre (with some participation from the ANU node also) and featured a custom-designed and byuilt cartesian robot, “CartMan” — which was transported in parts from Brisbane to Nagoya in team members’ carry-on luggage and reassembled on site — and the Centre’s world-leading deep learning segmentation algorithms, developed in Adelaide, for finding and identifying the objects.

 Centre Deputy Director and Adelaide Node leader, Prof Ian Reid, said of the victory: “This a great demonstration of the quality of Australian robotics and computer vision research.
 It showcases the our world-leading expertise in deep learning for robotic vision, and is a great example of the collaboration happening between our institutions.